AramVartanyan/esp_tm1637/README.md

 # ESP TM1637 #

-ESP32 esp-idf Library for 7-segment LED Display modules with TM1637 chip on board Not yet tested, but it should work with ESP8266_RTOS_SDK and also under esp-open-rtos as well.
+ESP32 esp-idf Library for 7-segment LED Display modules with TM1637 chip on board

 ## Description

 This library supports 4-digits and 6-digits modules with decimal points.
+Not yet tested, but it should work with ESP8266_RTOS_SDK and under esp-open-rtos as well.

 ![TM1637](pictures/4-digits.jpg)